Firm held off on repairs because of stability issues in months before Surfside building collapse - KTVZ

 The 2018 report did not indicate the structure was at risk of collapsing, nor did Wodnicki’s letter to residents.

-Morabito and Concrete Protection & Restoration removed loose concrete from the perimeter of the pool pump room, which was showing signs of cracking and which presented “a fall hazard,” the October letter said.
+Morabito and CPR removed loose concrete from the perimeter of the pool pump room, which was showing signs of cracking and which presented “a fall hazard,” the October letter said.

 As for the unspecified “curious results” of the excavation work, Morabito requested “that additional core work be performed by CPR to confirm/clear-up said results,” Morabito said in the letter.